-It has to add an external bootstrap diode between an external 5V voltage supply and the BOOT pin to improve enhancement of the high-side MOSFET and improve efficiency when the input voltage is below 5.5V or duty ratio is higher than 65%.
+It has to add an external bootstrap diode between an external 5V voltage supply and the BOOT pin to enhance the drive capability for the high-side MOSFET and improve efficiency when the input voltage is below 5.5V or duty ratio is higher than 65%.
 The recommended application circuit is shown in Figure 10.
 The bootstrap diode can be a low-cost one, such as 1N4148.
-The external 5V can be a fixed 5V voltage supply from the system, or a 5V output voltage generated by the RT6340.
-Note that the VBOOT-SW must be lower than 5.5V.
+The external 5V can be a fixed 5V voltage supply from the system, or a 5V output voltage generated by the RTQ2941.
+Note that the $V{BOOT-SW}$ must be lower than 5.5V.
 Figure 11 shows efficiency comparison between with and without bootstrap diode.